Interacting Regional Policies in Containing a Disease: A Model

 \section{A Model}

-Consider a large network of nodes (individuals).
-Our theory is asymptotic, applying as the population grows (details in the SI).
+Consider a large network of $n$ individuals or nodes.
+Our theory is asymptotic, stating properties that apply with a probability approaching one as the population grows ($n\rightarrow \infty$).
+Our theoretical results consider sequences of networks as $n$ grows, while the simulations are on given networks with thousands of nodes.

 An infectious disease begins with an infection of a node $i_0$, the location of which is known, and expands via (directed) paths from $i_0$.
 In each discrete time period, the infection spreads from each currently infected node to each of its susceptible contacts independently with probability $p$.
-A node is infectious for $\theta$ periods, after which it recovers and is no longer susceptible, though our results extend to the case in which a node can become susceptible again.
+A node is infectious for $\theta$ periods, after which it recovers and is no longer susceptible or contagious, though our results extend to the case in which a node can become susceptible again.

 The disease may exhibit a delay of $\tau \leq \theta$ periods during which an infected and contagious person does not test positive.
-This can be a period of asymptomatic infectiousness, a delay in testing, or healthcare access \cite{bridges2003transmission,bai2020presumed,lauer2020incubation,wu2020characteristics,lazer2020stateofnation,banerjee2020messages}.
-After that delay, the each infected node's infection is detected with probability $\alpha<1$ (for simplicity, in the first period after the delay). $\alpha$ incorporates testing accuracy, availability, and decisions to test.
+This can be a period of asymptomatic infectiousness, a delay in testing, or limits to healthcare access \cite{bridges2003transmission,bai2020presumed,lauer2020incubation,wu2020characteristics,lazer2020stateofnation,banerjee2020messages}.
+After that delay, each infected node's infection is detected with probability $\alpha<1$ (for simplicity, in the first period after the delay). $\alpha$ incorporates testing accuracy, availability, and decisions to test.

 This framework nests the susceptible-infected-recovered (SIR) model and its variations including exposure, multiple infectious stages, and death \cite{kermack1927contribution,bailey1957mathematical,anderson1992infectious,keeling2005networks,mcadams2020}, agent-based models \cite{newman1999scaling,newman2002spread,flaxman2020estimating}, and others.